C. Wayne Honeycutt, Ph.D.

 Dr. Cristine Morgan is responsible for developing and establishing the scientific direction, strategy and implementation plan for Institute research programs and establishing the research priorities for the Institute.
 Her duties include leading the scientific research and coordinating projects carried out at various institutions that advance soil health science and result in useful and reportable results.

-Prior to joining the Institute, Morgan was Professor of Soil Science at Texas A&M University in College Station, TX, where she was recognized for outstanding collaboration, teaching, research, and mentoring.
+Prior to joining the Institute, Dr. Morgan was Professor of Soil Science at Texas A&M University in College Station, TX, where she was recognized for outstanding collaboration, teaching, research, and mentoring.
 Her emphasis was in soil hydrology, pedometrics, and global soil security.
 Among her many accomplishments, Dr. Morgan conducted ground-breaking research on how management practices influence soil-plant-water relations.
 She also developed methods that were adopted by USDA for easily measuring soil carbon.
 She has a history of applying her knowledge for addressing real-world problems experienced by farmers and ranchers and is passionate about educating others.

 Dr. Morgan serves on the board of directors for the Soil Science Society of America, is an editor in chief at the global soil science journal, Geoderma, and participates in committees for the International Union of Soil Sciences.